kuszmaul/graveyard/README.md

     *   Increase the size of `buckets_` to match the actual allocated memory.
         This doesn't seem to make any difference for libc malloc, but it probably makes a difference for a bucketed malloc such as tcmalloc.

+*   Change "Tombstone" to "Graveyard"

+*   Change the search_distance to the number of slots instead of the number of buckets.

+*   Implement stability
+    *   Need a reservation_count to tell us whether the current insertion must maintain stability.
+    *   Possibly specially handle the case where we do `reserve(size()+k)` for small `k`.
+In this case we might maintain a set of `k` offsets to values that are out of place so that on the next insert or reserve we can go fix those particular ones up.

+*   Move implementation details into a separate file.

+*   Implement maps.
+One issue is how to deal with the `value_type = std::pair<const key_type, mapped_type>`.
+The F14 comment (F14Policy.h at
+    `moveValue`. outlines three possibilities:

+    1    Proxy iterator
+    2    Pointless key copy when moving items during rehash 3    Undefined-behavior hack.

+    F14 uses the undefined-behavior hack.

+    Abseil does the pointless key copy unless `std::pair<key_type, mapped_type` is layout compatible to `std::pair<const key_type, mapped_type>` in which case it can use `std::move` on the key type.
+Question: What conditions is the pointless key copy actually happening?
+For example, does it use std::move when doing something like a `flat_hash_map<std::string, SomeMappedType>`?